doctor-g/preproduction_Sp24/schedule.md

 Lest it go unnoticed, the ability to take a concept and express it in simple visual form is a crucial skill for aspiring game designers to develop.

+### File Formats

+All work that is submitted for evaluation must be in [open file formats](https://en.wikipedia.org/wiki/Open_file_format) that do not require proprietary software to reliably open.
+Here is a quick guide for those to whom this is a new practice.

+- Images should be in PNG or JPG
+- Textual work whose format is irrelevant should be in plain text (.TXT, .MD) or ODT
+- Multimodal work, or composed work where layout is crucial, should be in PDF

+Note that most Adobe and Microsoft Office formats are specifically excluded from the recommendations.

 ## Tuesday, Jan 9
 ### Meeting